pepe/hyper-present/presentation.md

 ## Any questions

-Speak now, or be silent for the week.
+Speak now, or be silent for the rest of the week.

 ---